Aggarwal-Bhavya/Rock-Paper-Scissors-Game/README.md

 <br />
 On the other hand, in 2 Player mode, each player is presented by the opportunity to take turns while playing an option.
 <br /> <br />
+In total, 5 games are played and the overall winner is decided as the winner of the maximum number of games.
+<br /> <br />
 The Python code for this game can be viewed here.